 What is needle taper?

-Needle taper is the measurement from the tip of the needle to the point where the needle reaches its thickest point.
+Needle taper is the measurement from the tip of the tattoo needle to the point where the needle reaches its thickest point.
 The taper applies to each individual needle in the configuration.
-Needles with longer tapers are sharper because the point of the needle is steeper.
+Tattoo needles with longer tapers are sharper because the point of the needle is steeper.
 (The skin will put up less resistance to a sharper needle, which is why longer-tapered needles cause less trauma per pass.)

 Needles come in a variety of tapers, with a short taper (ST), being the standard.